blackcodedmidi/blackcodedmidi.github.io/index.md

 </video>

 We are creating a concise language that dictates the generation of new MIDI data.
-Mathematical generators for note's duration, timbre and velocity, translators from other formats, and sequencers for the misuse of our own midi players.
+Mathematical generators for note's duration, timbre and velocity, translators from other formats and media, and sequencers for the misuse of our own midi players.
-We expect to expand this to a collaborative playground, combining it with other livecoded languages, as we already made with [Flok](https://github.com/munshkr/flok)
+We expect to expand all this into a collaborative playground, combining it with other livecoded languages, as we already made with [Flok](https://github.com/munshkr/flok)

 For now, from only a tiny formula, the results can be quite surprising both visual and musically: